 This isn’t to say that the news shouldn’t be taken lightly or that the impacts of COVID-19 are minimized.
 Instead, trying to shift from a panic mentality to a resilience mentality can help both in the short and long term.
 [Read: Intentional Living – How to not Panic in the PANIC for more…]

-In the short term, during social distancing and isolation, it is necessary to be thinking about the future and how you are growing.
+In the short term, during this season of social distancing and isolation, it is also necessary to be thinking about the future and how you are growing.

 In the long term, it will be important to recognize the impact that this pandemic has caused and use it to move forward with helping yourself and helping others.